reTHINK-project/dev-smart-contextual-assistance-app/docs/readme.md

 ![Context Management](ContextManagementGUI.png)

-By default, when the Work context is selected or automatically triggered, the home screen is the Work Timeline is displayed, which contains:
+By default, when the Work context is selected or automatically triggered, the Work Timeline is displayed, which contains:

 -	A summary of shared work files.
 -	the list of co-workers including its availability status